COSCUP/coscup2011-src/en/api/index.md

 * URL: `http://coscup.org/2011/api/plurk/`.
 [Indented view](http://json-indent.appspot.com/indent?url=http://coscup.org/2011/api/plurk/).

 Simply a proxy of `http://www.plurk.com/API/PlurkSearch/search?query=COSCUP`.
 See [Plurk API 1.0 documentation](http://www.plurk.com/API#search) for detail.
 The search term is hard-coded and the refresh rate is limited to 10 min.
 You should access Plurk directly (with your own API key) if you need real-time data.

-**Note**: Instead of wrapping the data in JSON-P, `Access-Control-Allow-Origin: *` is added to HTTP header to allow Cross-Origin Resource Sharing. `callback` parameter has no effect on this URL.

 ### Program (`program`)